tt810/terraform-provider-datadog/website/docs/r/logs_index.html.markdown

     * `query` - (Required) Only logs matching the filter criteria and the query of the parent index will be considered for this exclusion filter.
     * `sample_rate` - (Optional, default = 0.0) the fraction of logs excluded by the exclusion filter, when active.

-The following arguments are supported in resource `datadog_logs_indexorder`:
-* `name` - (Required) The unique name of the index order.
-* `indexes` - (Required) The index resource list.
-Logs are tested against the query filter of each index one by one, following the order of the list.

 ## Import

+The current datadog terraform provider version does not support the creation and deletion of index.
-For the existing indexes, do `terraform import <resource.name> <indexName>` to import them to terraform.
+To manage the existing indexes, do `terraform import <datadog_logs_index.name> <indexName>` to import them to terraform.

 ## Important Notes

-Each `datadog_logs_order` resource defines a complete index.
-The order of index are maintained in resource `datadog_logs_indexorder`.
+The order of indexes is maintained in the separated resource [datadog_logs_index_order](logs_index_order.html#datadog_logs_index_order).
-There should be just one `datadog_logs_indexorder` resource.
-The creation and deletion of logs index and index order are currently not supported through terraform provider.